nefertitimcghee6-droid/CareSpace/README.md

 # CareSpace
-CareSpace is a mobile app that empowers migrant workers to report safety issues anonymously, stay updated with news and events, and connect with peers through community forums.
-It enhances safety, well-being, and social integration while giving workers a trusted, supportive space tailored to their needs.
+CareSpace is a mobile app that empowers migrant workers to report safety issues without harming anything or anyone

 ---
 ## 📂 Directory Structure